silversonicaxel/clim8/README.md

 # clim8
-CLI Weather forecast service based on the API of https://openweathermap.org/
+clim8 is a CLI Weather forecast service based on the API of https://openweathermap.org/

 ## Usage
 ```bash